yeyu2005/Sleep-Apnea-Detection-via-TDA/README.md

 ### Install dependencies
 pip install -U pip
-pip install giotto-tda neurokit2 wfdb torch torchvision torchaudio scikit-learn pandas numpy scipy matplotlib
+pip install giotto-tda neurokit2 wfdb torch torchvision torchaudio scikit-learn pandas numpy scipy matplotlib ptflops

 ## 2. Data Preparation
 Download the PhysioNet Apnea-ECG Database.

-Place all .dat, .hea, and .apn files directly into the data/raw/ directory. file structure: data/raw data/interim data/processed
+Place all .dat, .hea, and .apn files directly into the data/raw/ directory.
-(Note: The official test set records x01 through x35 do not have public .apn files provided in the standard zip.
-They must be evaluated separately or omitted during cross-validation).
+Ensure you download both the training set (a01–c03) and the withheld test set (x01–x35), including the released .apn ground-truth labels for the x records.

+Required Folder Structure:
+data/
+├── raw/         # Place all PhysioNet .dat, .hea, and .apn files here ├── interim/     # Auto-generated: filtered ECG signals and detected R-peaks └── processed/   # Auto-generated: HRV features, TDA images, and robust variants

 ## 3. The End-to-End Execution Pipeline
 Run these commands in strict sequential order from the root of the repository to train the models.